DTLaboratory/dtlaboratory.github.io/index.md

 with an emphasis on individually programmable software objects, each of whose state is recalculated continuously as observations arrive in a low latency unbounded stream from the DT's counterpart.

+Examples of observations and events monitored by a DTs are:

+  * Machine DTs might monitor a machine's engine temperature
+  * Supply chain replenishment DTs might monitor retail sales transaction completions
+  * Trading bot DTs might want to know about the new availability of funds from a bank account wire transfer
+  * Energy Efficiency DTs might monitor doors that stay open too long
+  * Security DTs might fire an alert if a motion detector is triggered
+  * A hemisphere evacuation alerting DT might monitor an approaching asteroid's current speed

 In DT Lab, DTs have the following characteristics:

 ***Each DT...***